coteditor/CotEditor/README.md

 ### Build for distribution

-1. Run the following commands to resolve dependencies.
+1. Run the following commands to resolve dependencies:
     - `git submodule update --init --recursive`
 1. Open `CotEditor.xcodeproj` in Xcode.
 1. Build "CotEditor" scheme in the workspace.